disinfoRG/FbScraper/README.md

 $ python fb.py discover
 ```
     Optional Arguments:
-            --limit-sec: time limit to run in seconds, default = 3000.
+            --limit-sec: process run time limit in seconds, default = 3000.
+            --site-limit-sec: max load time in seconds for a site, default = 1800.

 1. Revisit posts in database based on next_snapshot_at parameter in Article Table on the mysql database.
 The function will save new html to ArticleSnapshot table and update the snapshot parameters in Article Table.